 - 1 egg

 In the bowl of a food processor, combine flour, baking powder, salt, and tea leaves.
-Pulse until tea leaves are finely ground, 6-pulses.
+Pulse until tea leaves are finely ground (about 6 pulses).

 In the bowl of a stand mixer fitted with a paddle attachment, beat together butter and sugar until fluffy, about 4 minutes.
 Beat in vanilla, followed by egg.
 Add dry ingredients to bowl and mix just until dough comes together.
 Wrap dough in plastic wrap and chill in refrigerator for 1 hour.

-Adjust oven racks to upper and lower middle positions and preheat oven to 350°F. Line two baking sheets with parchment paper.
+Adjust oven racks to upper and lower-middle positions and preheat oven to 350°F (175°C).
+Line 2 baking sheets with parchment paper.